jpope8/container-escape-dataset/README.md

 ## Introduction
+This repository provides the following.

-Dataset from Linux Raspian VMs and devices with auditd logs capturing various container escape and attacks.
+* Auditd datasets from edge devices with container escape scenarios
+* Installation and instructions for generating new container escape datasets using a framework

+The datasets can be downloaded [here](data).
+The datasets are captured from both the [Umbrella](https://www.umbrellaiot.com/what-is-umbrella/umbrella-node/) edge device and a Linux Raspian VM.

+To generate new container escape datasets continue with the below instructions.
+Note that generating new datasets is restricted to using a Linux Raspian VM.

-## Installation
+## Instructions

-These installation instructions apply to creating the virtual machine to act as the edge device to generate new datasets.
+These installation instructions apply to creating a Linux Raspian virtual machine to act as the edge device to generate new datasets.
 It is assumed that users are familiar with virtual machine technology (we have successfully used both Oracle Virtual Box and VMware Fusion).

 Create a new virtual machine from a Raspian Buster iso image.
 We used the 2021-01-11-raspios-buster-i386.iso image, though the instructions should also work for other Linux distributions.